WangXFng/MDSTN/README.md

 ### 1. Preprocessing data
 * Step 1.
 Download the [NYCBike](https://data.cityofnewyork.us/) dataset.
 * Step 2.
-Process the POI data by getPOI.py, POIFromCSV.py in the folder of "preprocess"
+Process the POI data by getPOI.py, POIFromCSV.py in the folder of "preprocess".
 * Step 3.
-Process the traffic volume by ToMapNYCBike.py and ProcessInOutFlow.py in the folder of "preprocess"
+Process the traffic volume by ToMapNYCBike.py and ProcessInOutFlow.py.
 * Step 4.
 Modify the file path in MDSTN.py and run
 > python MDSTN.py